If you are raising baby chicks this year or in the near future, then you definitely need to know the ins and outs about brooding in poultry!

 Chicks have different heat requirements as they grow.
 They need their space to be 95 degrees at the beginning, then reduced by 5 degrees every week.
 This process continues until room temperature is reached, or the chicks are fully feathered; whichever one comes first!

-Making sure that your chicks are the right temperature (and without burning down the house in the process) is the most stressful part of brooding, in my opinion.
+Making sure that they’re at the exact right temperature (and without burning down the house in the process!) is the most stressful part of raising baby chicks, in my opinion.
 Thankfully, there are some great gadgets out there that can make it a breeze!

 Heat Lamp

-This is the cheapest and most traditional option, however it is the hardest to get right, burns a lot of electricity and is definitely a fire risk.
+This is the cheapest and most traditional option, however, it is the hardest to get right, is energy-inefficient and is a fire risk.
 If you are using a heat lamp over a plastic storage tub, it’s very easy to overheat your chicks and requires close monitoring.

-Heat lamps are definitely a fire risk!
-Be very careful about how you are securing them and that there is nothing flammable near by.
-Of course, all of your chicken bedding is entirely flammable, so triple check how it is secured.
+If you decide to use one, be very careful about how you are securing them and that there is nothing flammable nearby.
+Of course, all of your chicken bedding is entirely flammable, so triple-check how it is secured.

-Heat lamps are also prone to burning out, so it’s best to have 2 heat lamps set up if you have the space.
-Lastly.
-The red heat bulbs are recommended over the white heat bulbs because white light 24-hours a day stresses the chicks and can lead to them to pick on each other.
+A red heat bulb is recommended over white heat bulbs because white light stresses the chicks and can causes to them to pick on each other.

-Using a brooding heat plate is my very favorite option.
-It’s a little more expensive than your traditional heat lamp set up, but it’s safer, easier to manage, and results in happier chicks.
+Using a brooder heat plate (or a “mama hen heater” as I like to call them) is my very favorite option.
+It’s a little more expensive than your traditional heat lamp, but it’s safer, more energy-efficient, easier to manage, and results in happier chicks.

-The brooding heat plate mimics an environment similar to a mama hen in nature.
-The chicks quickly learn to go in and out from under the heat plate as they need vs being forced to endure whatever temperature the heat lamp is set up to.
-The brooding heat plate has adjustable legs so you can raise the height as the chicks grow.
+The brooder heat plate mimics an environment similar to a mama hen in nature.
+The chicks quickly learn to go in and out from under the heat plate as they need instead of enduring whatever temperature the heat lamp is set up to.
+It has adjustable legs so you can raise the height as the chicks grow.

 I’ve found the chicks to be much healthier and happier using this method, too.
-They find comfort being able to hide and sleep in the dark like they would with mama hen, rather than having a light beam down on them 24-hours a day.
+They find comfort in being able to hide and sleep in the dark like they would with mama hen, rather than having a heat lamp shine down on them 24-hours a day.

-Lastly, this method is much safer in terms of fire-risk and uses much less electricity in the long run compared to the traditional heat lamps.
+Lastly, this method is much safer in terms of fire risk and uses much less electricity in the long run compared to traditional heat lamps.
 I think it definitely pays off going this route!

 Light in the Brooder

-Proper use of light is essential to proper chick development, especially if you are using a brooding heat plate (provides no light) instead of a heat lamp.
+Proper use of light is essential to proper chick development, especially if you are using a brooding heat plate (which provides no light).
 Chicks have circadian rhythms just like humans; thus, they function best with light during the day and dark at night (another reason why I’m not a fan of heat lamps).

 As with most things, mimicking what happens in nature is the best strategy.
 Having your brooder next to a window (but out of direct sunlight) will allow the sun to do the work for you.

 If your brooder is in a garage or basement with limited light, make sure you have a light on during the day.
-This will allow the chicks to get busy doing their thing and of course see where their food and water is.
+This will allow the chicks to get busy doing their thing and of course, see where their food and water are.
 Putting a light on a timer can make this a breeze!

 Water Introduction

-To make sure that your chicks know where the water is, dip each of their beaks into the water as you add them to the brooder.
+Teach your chicks where the water is by dipping each of their beaks into it as you add them to the brooder for the first time.
 They may not drink on their own right away, but after a few chicks figure it out, the rest will follow.
 Start with the waterer fairly close to the heat source, then gradually move it away as the chicks get older.

 Waterers